hungaikev/tech-blog/_posts/2017-02-08-creating-a-docker-compose-helper.md

 ---
-title: Orchestrating microservices with Apache Kafka
+title: "Orchestrating microservices with Apache Kafka"
-description: Pros and cons of creating a Docker management tool for your development environment
+description: "Pros and cons of creating a Docker management tool for your development environment"
 author: Julius Breckel
 tags: Docker, docker-compose, Node.js
 layout: article